tliutony/OpenDSA/RST/en/javajavajava/inheritance_java.rst

     }

-The method call in this method, ``obj.toString()``, can't be bound to the correct implementation of ``toString()`` until the method is actually invoked<mdash/>that is, at run time.
+The method call in this method, ``obj.toString()``, can't be bound to the correct implementation of ``toString()`` until the method is actually invoked -- that is, at run time.
-For example,
-suppose we make the following method calls in a program:
+For example, suppose we make the following method calls in a program:

 .. code-block:: java
     :linenos:

     Student stu = new Student("Stu");
     polyMethod(stu);
     Team tea = new Team("MHC", "soccer");